rancher/helm-locker/docs/developing.md

 ## The Dockerfile used to run CI and other scripts executed by make in a Docker container (powered by https://github.com/rancher/dapper)
 Dockerfile.dapper

 ## The file that contains the underlying actions that 'go generate' needs to execute on a call to it.
-Includes the logic for generating controllers and updating the CRD packaged into the CRD chart
+Includes the logic for generating controllers and updating crds.yaml under the crds/ directory
 generate.go

 ## The main entrypoint into HelmLocker